Justin-Moretto/movie_app/README.md

 # movie_app

-Flutter/Dart mobile application which displays latest releases of movies in Canada
+An open-source mobile application built with Dart/Flutter.
+This app displays latest releases of movies in Canada.